-In spite of being Poland's third largest city Łódź's links to the outside world leave much to be desired, though the birth of the budget flight has at least opened a few new routes.
+In spite of being Poland's third largest city Łódź's links to the outside world once left much to be desired, though the birth of the budget flight opened a few new routes.
 Travelling to other destinations in Poland, barring Warsaw that is, can be a trial.
 Fortunately once you're here you'll find the city has a well-developed tram and bus network as well as a bountiful supply of cheap taxis.
 If you're traversing Piotrkowska, the principal high street, then take advantage of one of the dirt-cheap rickshaws that zip up-and-down the street.

 For someone taking to the road today the following warnings should be taken into account.
-Firstly when driving outside of built-up areas you will typically find yourself sharing a single lane road with anything from a sports car convertible to an old bloke in charge of a horse and cart.
-Throw in the huge fleet of lorries that traverse Poland and you will commonly find yourself in a situation where traffic is blocked behind said lorries/horse/tractor.
+Generally, you will most likely stick to high-speed and good quality motorways or expressways, but do remember, once you leave these roads onto old single lane roads, you will be driving amongst anything from a sports car to a tractor.
 This results in frustrated/impatient drivers overtaking each other at high speed and then braking sharply to avoid oncoming traffic.
 Be warned and keep a safe distance between you and the vehicle in front.
+Indeed, despite the overall road improvements, Poland is still one of Europe’s leading nations in road fatalities, statistics that will surprise few who have had the pleasure of using the roads here.

 For those brave enough to venture out on the road, the following information should be noted.
 Poland has strong drink-driving laws: 0.2‰ is the maximum blood/alcohol limit, so forget about having even a single beer.
 EU citizens may use their home driving licenses as long as they are valid, however citizens of countries that didn't ratify the Vienna Convention (tsk, tsk Australia and America) will find their licenses invalid (though that hasn't stopped anyone we know from driving their girlfriend's car).
 Carry your license and passport at all times when driving.